 Some companies have paid trialsTweet this

-During our research, we noticed that some companies take enterprise option out of the pricing page.
+During our research, we noticed that some companies take PRO option out of the pricing page.
 In such cases, Enterprise option is a separate page on the website.
 Let's look over the figures:

 Some companies break out their pricing by product, with each product having its own pricing.
 In these cases, each product has a different pricing section.